 Who is CHFA?

 The Canadian Health Food Association (CHFA) is Canada’s largest member based trade association dedicated to natural health and organic products.
-Our include manufacturers, retailers, wholesalers, distributors and importers of natural health and organic products.
+Our members include manufacturers, retailers, wholesalers, distributors and importers of natural health and organic products.
 These products can include foods, vitamin and mineral supplements, herbal products, sports nutrition products, health and beauty aids, organic foods and more.

 It is CHFA’s mission to create opportunities for members to thrive, cultivating an innovative industry through advocacy, education and experience.